 In order to manipulate a data structure, it must be already stored as a variable.
-You can see your existing variables by entering the Context Pane in the App Builder, and selecting the Sigma symbol next to “Variables” in the App tab.
+You can see your existing variables by entering the Context Pane in the App Editor, and selecting the Sigma symbol next to “Variables” in the App tab.

 Arrays will be shown as “Array” in the “Type” Column, depending on what kind of values they contain.